emmt/Algorithms/ylbfgsb/README.md

 2. Configure for compilation.
 The are two possibilities:

-   * For an in-place build, go to the source directory of the plug-in code and run the configuration script:
+   * For an **in-place build**, go to the source directory of the plug-in code and run the configuration script:
      ```
          cd SRC_DIR
          ./configure